AnuragSrivastava84/Home-Brew/README.md

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall)"
  ```

-Note:
+### Note:
-if we uninstall the brew then the package we have installed through the brew will also get uninstalled except the software or app which is installed by using brew cask.
+if we uninstall the brew then the package we have installed through the brew will also get uninstalled except the software or application which is installed by using brew cask.